About Recast

 How do I claim my profile?

-When you sign up, we'll ask if you're an actor.
-If you are, we'll search for your name in our database.
+Head to recast.show/claimand tell us who you are.
 If we already have a stub profile for you (because someone added you to a cast list), you claim it.
 If we don't, you create one from scratch.

 Who can edit cast lists?